How To Talk To Your Friends About Depression And Mental Health

 Before opening a dialogue with loved ones about depression or other mental illnesses, you may want to consider the boundaries you wish to set.
 Boundary examples will vary from person to person but may relate to what type of support you would like to receive and what subjects you are comfortable discussing.
 For instance, you may be considering therapy or another treatment for your illness but aren’t ready to talk about it yet.
 In this case, you could set this boundary with friends to avoid potential discomfort.

-How to talk to your friends about your mental illness
+How to talk to your friends about depression and mental health

 Once you feel prepared and ready to talk about your mental illness to your friends, it can be helpful to follow certain steps.
 Here are three techniques that may help you effectively communicate with loved ones about depression and other mental health disorders.